 - Improving your conversion rate

 - Lowering Customer Acquisition Cost (CAC)

 Define specific targets within specific timeframes (e.g., a 25% increase in winter apparel sales in Q1).

 Take the time to look at your analytics and see where there are opportunities for organic growth.
 Look at key metrics like organic search traffic, conversion rates, average order value, and repeat purchase frequency to identify where you’re underperforming, and then set specific goals to improve those metrics.

 2. Identify Your Target Audience

 For your ecommerce marketing to succeed, know your target audience.
-You need a clear understanding of who your ideal customer is so that you can use the most effective marketing strategies and channels accordingly.
+You need to understand who your ideal customer is so you can customize your marketing strategies and channels accordingly.

 Describe your target audience in a single sentence.
 For example, if you sell organic baby food, you could say, “Our target audience is affluent, health-minded young moms in the U.S. who want to feel good about what their babies eat.”